mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 | Calls (at 10kb) |         1b         |       1.25b       |       1.5b        |       1.75b       |        2tb        |
 | Throughput      |        10TB        |      12.5TB       |       15TB        |      17.5TB       |       20TB        |

-### Changing plans
+#### Changing plans

 You can upgrade or downgrade your current plan at any point in your billing cycle and your payment will be pro-rata'd to reflect the new payment.

-### Downgrading plan requirements
+#### Downgrading plan requirements

 If you downgrade your plan, the new plan may have less entitlements than your current plan.
 You will need to restructure your organization to comply with the new plan entitlements before the downgraded billing starts.

-### Checking the Tyk Cloud status
+#### Checking the Tyk Cloud status

 If you want to check if there are issues with the environments and any upcoming down times, you can go to the [Tyk Status](https://status.tyk.io/) page.

-### Add Payment Method
+### Add Payment Methods

-This page provides a step-by-step guide on how to add a payment method to your Tyk Cloud account, ensuring uninterrupted access to your API management services.
+This section provides a step-by-step guide on how to add a payment method to your Tyk Cloud account, ensuring uninterrupted access to your API management services.

-## Adding a payment method to your account
+#### Adding a payment method to your account

 **Note:** You must have *Billing Admin* user rights to add a payment method.